nyior/django-rest-paystack/README.md

 Keeping in mind that you might want to perform some custom actions in the webhook that we can't possibly predict, we made the webhook class extensible.

-### How can I extend the webhook class?
+## How can I extend the webhook class?
-If you wish to extend the webhook class, them here is how to:
+If you wish to extend the webhook class, then here is how to:

-#### The WebhookFacadeView
+### The WebhookFacadeView

 ```python
 # First import the WebhookFacade